ibm-cloud-docs/discovery-data/recovery.md

 1. On the **Improvement tools** panel, click **Teach domain concepts** and then **Patterns (Beta)**.
 1. Click the download icon next to your pattern.
 Your pattern model then downloads as a .zip file.

-### Advanced rule models enrichment
+### Advanced rules models enrichment
 {: #advrmenrich}

 Back up your model files as .zip files, and store them locally.
-For more information, see [Advanced rule models](/docs/discovery-data?topic=discovery-data-domain-pattern#advanced-rules).
+For more information, see [Advanced rules models](/docs/discovery-data?topic=discovery-data-domain-advanced-rules).

 ### Classifier enrichments
 {: #classifierenrich}